Adapting Segment Anything Model for Power Transmission Corridor Hazard Segmentation: Introduction

 \section{Introduction}

 Power transmission corridor inspection is crucial for maintaining the electric power transmission safety and stability~\citep{9802679,9699431,8972612}.
 Current inspection methods based on object detection have achieved great progress in locating hazard targets around transmission corridors~\citep{LI2024123983,9530535}.
 However, they typically predict rough bounding boxes, hindering subsequent tasks (morphology analysis, ranging) that require accurate hazard shape.
-Therefore, power transmission corridor hazard segmentation (PTCHS) is designed to further separate transmission equipment and surrounding hazards from complex background, providing a more practical solution for the following risk assessment and prevention strategy development.
+Therefore, power transmission corridor hazard segmentation (PTCHS) aims to further separate transmission equipment and surrounding hazards from complex background, providing a more practical solution for the following risk assessment and prevention strategy development.
+While PTCHS does not introduce a fundamentally new segmentation paradigm, it addresses the critical real-world need for hazard screening in power transmission corridors.
 Related studies have achieved promising results~\citep{9699431,Zhou2022DualViewSA}.
 Nevertheless, the lack of precise segmentation limits the practical effectiveness of PTCHS.

 Recently, for general image segmentation, the Segment Anything Model (SAM)~\citep{kirillov2023segment} has emerged as a foundational model.
-Benefiting from large-scale pretraining, SAM demonstrates impressive transferability and adaptation across numerous tasks in diverse scenarios, including matting~\citep{li2024matting,yao2024matte}, medical image segmentation~\citep{cheng2023sam,wu2023medical}, and hierarchical text segmentation~\citep{hisam}.
+Benefiting from large-scale pretraining, SAM demonstrates impressive transferability and adaptation across numerous tasks in diverse scenarios, including matting~\citep{li2024matting}, medical image segmentation~\citep{cheng2023sam}, and hierarchical text segmentation~\citep{hisam}.
 Motivated by the excellent properties of SAM, we leverage it to advance the PTCHS task.
 However, there are two challenges. \textbf{1) Data scarcity.} There are few PTCHS dataset available, lacking adequate hazard categories and high-quality mask annotations in complex transmission corridor scenarios. \textbf{2) Segmentation quality.} Even after dedicated fine-tuning on PTCHS data, SAM struggles to deal with target objects with fine structure in complex background.
 For instance, as shown in the second and fourth columns of Fig.~\ref{fig:fig1}, the segmentation on tower crane from SAM is severely interfered by surrounding buildings or equipment.